bg-s-25/CS115-coursework/README.md

 # CS115-coursework
-Intro to Computer Science coursework
+Some of my Python code written for CS115 Intro to Computer Science